InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 Tag-based demand, especially ad tags, are basically creative files, that are not an advertisement themselves, but are loaded to access additional sources to provide ad creative.

 For performance reasons, the preferred way to make this happen in current ad servers are macros.
-The following two macros the recommendation for ad server implementation:
+The following two macros are recommended for ad server implementation:

 | Macro | Values |
 | :-- | :-- |
 | `${gdpr}`| <p>**1** - GDPR Applies</p><p>**0** - GDPR does not apply</p><p>**unset** - unknown</p> |
 | `${gdpr_consent}`| Encoded TC String |

-**Note**: Values Align with IAB OpenRTB GDPR Advisory
+**Note**: Values align with IAB OpenRTB GDPR Advisory

-**Note**: For more information on GDPR Applies see the secion ["What does the gdprApplies value mean?"](#what-does-the-gdprapplies-value-mean)
+**Note**: For more information on GDPR Applies see the section ["What does the gdprApplies value mean?"](#what-does-the-gdprapplies-value-mean)

 ### How does the "version" parameter work?